Presidency of Ulysses S. Grant: Attempted annexation of Santo Domingo

 Charles Sumner, Republican Senator from Massachusetts and chair of the Foreign Relations Committee.

-In May 1869, Grant initiated an attempted annexation of Santo Domingo (later known as Dominican Republic).
-During the summer of 1869, Grant sent Orville E. Babcock to Santo Domingo to report on island conditions and to ask their president Buenaventura Báez for terms to buy the island.
-Babcock returned with the island nation's annexation proposals in mid-September, and Fish drafted annexation treaties.
-Báez signed the annexation treaties on November 19, 1869, which offered $1.5 million to the Dominican national debt, the annexation of Santo Domingo as an American state, the United States's acquisition of the rights for Samaná Bay for 50 years with an annual $150,000 rental, and guaranteed protection from foreign intervention.
-On January 10, 1870, the Santo Domingo treaties were submitted to the Senate for ratification.
+In May 1869, Grant began an effort to annex Santo Domingo (later known as the Dominican Republic).
+That summer, he sent Orville E. Babcock to assess conditions on the island and negotiate purchase terms with President Buenaventura Báez.
+Babcock returned in mid-September with proposals for annexation, and Fish subsequently prepared the treaties.
+Báez signed them on November 19, 1869.
+Under the agreement, the United States would pay $1.5 million toward the Dominican Republic's public debt and annex Santo Domingo as a U.S. territory.
+A separate agreement granted the United States a 50-year lease on Samaná Bay for an annual payment of $150,000.
+The treaties also provided for U.S. protection against foreign intervention.
+On January 10, 1870, the Senate received the treaties for consideration.